 - You can use any filter you want, paper, cloth, metal.

 Keurig Vs Drip Coffee Maker: Which Should You Choose?

-Which one you choose, be it a K-cup coffee maker or a drip coffee depends entirely on yourself and what you prefer.
-You can go for a coffee maker with a clock and timer than makes a full carafe of more than decent coffee and a lot of nice features that has less of an environmental impact.
+Which one you choose, be it a K-cup coffee maker or a drip coffee, depends entirely on yourself and what you prefer.
+You can go for a coffee maker with a clock and timer that makes a full carafe of more than decent coffee and a lot of nice features that have less of an environmental impact.

 you can decide on a machine that takes about a minute to make a coffee, as long as you have left the machine plugged in and switched on, and use the re-usable pods and also have a reduced impact on mother nature.